Index

 dataModel.add(htNode);

-First define two templates as the HTML
+First define two templates as the HTML contents that merging and expanding by HtmlNode:

 <script id="table-template" type="text/x-handlebars-template">